All Episodes

 What an honor.

-Is there any other governor who has ever excitedly said, well, if I would have known he was leaving the state, I would have raised taxes sooner or what have you.
+Is there any other governor who has ever excitedly said, well, if I would have known he was leaving the state, I would have raised taxes sooner or what have you?

-Waiting for the number, it's there, it's hovering around 260, 265, 270, whatever it is.
+It's hovering around 260, 265, 270, whatever it is.

 And I maintain this is because President Obama is out of the country.